covcom/205CDE/05 Introduction to CSS3/README.md

 }
 ```

-In CSS3, RGB colours can be supplemented by an additional alpha channel, which sets the opacity value (0.0 meaning fully transparent and 1.0 fully opaque).
+In CSS3, RGB colours can be supplemented by an additional alpha channel, which sets the opacity value (0.0 means fully transparent and 1.0 fully opaque).

 To add some opacity to headers, the aforementioned rule would be:
 ```css